-Polavaram Project work on brisk pace even during the Floods | Business
+Polavaram Project work on brisk pace even during the floods | Business

-• Advance planning helps in adverse conditions • Safety and precautionary measures are the key VIJAYAWADA, India, Aug.
-25, 2020 /PRNewswire/ -- With advance planning, consultations with water resources department and the state government's constant monitoring, the Polavaram project work is continuing in adverse conditions.
+Vijayawada (Andhra Pradesh) [India] Aug 25 (ANI/PRNewswire): With advance planning, consultations with water resources department and the state government's constant monitoring, the Polavaram project work is continuing in adverse conditions.
 Megha Engineering and Infrastructures Limited (MEIL) employed all its strengths to complete the project at a brisk pace.
-Even the massive Godavari river flood of 20 lakh cusecs during 12-20th August, the heavy rains across the state and in the upstream, did not interrupt the project much.
-Mr. Satishbabu Angara, General Manager and the project in-charge, MEIL, said, "Two lakh cubic meters of concrete work has been completed on the spillway and 1.10 lakh cubic metres of concrete work is completed in spill channel so far.
-The excavation of 20,000 cubic meters of the hill, Gap-3 concrete dams, Gap-1 diaphragm wall and earthworks is in progress at 902 hill.
-The shuttering, deck sheeting, 500sq. meters of work are progressing in the spillway.
+Even the massive Godavari river flood of 20 lakh cusecs from 12-20th August, the heavy rains across the state and in the upstream, did not interrupt the project much.

+"Two lakh cubic meters of concrete work has been completed on the spillway and 1.10 lakh cubic metres of concrete work is completed in spill channel so far.
+The excavation of 20,000 cubic meters of the hill, Gap-3 concrete dams, Gap-1 diaphragm wall, and earthworks is in progress at 902 hills.
+The shuttering, deck sheeting, 500sq. meters of work is progressing in the spillway.
 At the same time, 300 meters of shuttering, girders, 1000 tonnes of steel cutting for deck sheeting work is completed in the non-flow block.
 Body safety belts and other safety equipment are provided to the workers.
 The company has engaged four swimmers in two boats for the immediate rescue in case of an accident.
-The shuttering work is underway to manufacture the trunnion beam to fasten the spillway gates."
-Heavy rains lashed out in the states, especially in Polavaram area between 12-20th August.
+The shuttering work is underway to manufacture the trunnion beam to fasten the spillway gates," said Satishbabu Angara, General Manager, and the project in-charge, MEIL.
+Heavy rains lashed out in the states, especially in the Polavaram area between August 12-20th.
 During this period, as a precautionary measure, MEIL had halted the work.
 As soon as the rains subsided, the work resumed as initially planned despite massive floods.
 The company has taken all the possible safety measures.
-Currently, 19 lakh cusecs of flood is coming at the project site.
+Currently, 19 lakh cusecs of the flood are coming at the project site.

 - READ MORE ON: